 Control That Beard

 Got a big bushy beard?
 An unruly handlebar ‘tache?
 Don’t let it get out of hand.
 Bring your bristles under the whip with some beard oil or balm.
 Natural oils have been used since antiquity to stop facial hair becoming brittle, to relieve itching and add moisture.
 Almond oil, grape seed oil and jojoba oil were all favorites with the proud beard wearers of yesteryear.
 Now there are a whole bunch of specially formulated natural beard oils and balms that will help nourish and soften your hairy face, along with adding some style to it.
 How do you think Dalí managed such gravity defying twists in his signature mustache?
-Try Sam’s Natural for a quality hand blended beard oil.
+Try our quality, all natural beard oil.

 Micky Bazaldua ‘Albu Ghrar’ CC0 via Wikimedia Commons